Edinburgh-Genome-Foundry/DnaFeaturesViewer/README.rst

 Displaying the features along with other plots
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-As it uses Matplotlib, Dna Features Viewer can display the features on top of
+As it uses Matplotlib, DNA Features Viewer can display the features on top of
 other sequences statistics, such as the local GC content:

 .. code:: python